 Student Services

-Metro Continuing Education is here to support you with your academic goals.
+Metro Continuing Education is committed to your educational journey.

 Academic, post-secondary and personal counselling support is available for all Metro students.